Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been specifically checked, or an item that is being divided, will call for a survey to locate the brand-new edges as well as great deal lines in Colorado, which should be permanently noted so they will certainly never end up being lost.
+Land that has never ever been specifically checked, or a piece that is being split, will certainly require a study to situate the new edges and also great deal lines in Colorado, which must be permanently marked so they will certainly never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.